SharpSeis Deghosting/Broadband Processing

 - Applicable for both 2D and 3D data

-- The algorithm is adaptive—can handle changing ghost time delays both in time and distance
+- The algorithm is adaptive—capable of managing changing ghost time delays in both time and distance.

 The algorithm was presented at EAGE Near Surface Geoscience 2014—First Applied Shallow Marine Geophysics Conference by Vakulenko et al (2014).

-SharpSeis Deghosting helps one to recover a broader frequency spectrum, resulting in improved seismic resolution and image clarity.
+SharpSeis Deghosting helps recover a broader frequency spectrum, leading to enhanced seismic resolution and clearer imaging.

 Examples of SharpSeis Deghosting Application

-Norvegian Sea, marine seismic data, acquired with a P–Cable system with an airgun source and 12 8–channel streamers towed at around 2.5 m.
+Norvegian Sea, marine seismic data, acquired with a P–Cable system with an airgun source and twelve 8–channel streamers towed at around 2.5 m.

 The data is courtesy of P–Cable 3D AS company.